Sewer56/sewer56-archives-nx/doc/docs/index.md

 ```

 Between size optimized SOLID archives like `.7z` w/ `LZMA` and non-SOLID archives like `.zip` w/ `Deflate`,
-the `.nx` format bridges the gap; reaping most of the benefits from both worlds.
+the `.r3a` format bridges the gap; reaping most of the benefits from both worlds.

-Nx aims to be a simple format, appropriate for both local storage of mods and for downloading from the web.
+R3A aims to be a simple format, appropriate for both local storage of mods and for downloading from the web.

 ## Characteristics

-!!! info "What can you expect from Nx?"
+!!! info "What can you expect from R3A?"

 - High Performance (constrained by RAM speeds, bottlenecks any NVMe)
 - File Sizes between `.zip` and `.7z`.